qiyangduan/standard-models-1/telco/churn_prediction.md

 ## Churn Prediction by Random Forest
 In 2009, Orange donated their data for KDD Cup.
 Of all participants, Random forest becomes the winner.
+So in the model, we create the model by Random Forest as the default algorithm.

 ## Adding More Features